 Under the phase-in provisions of the Nasdaq rules, a majority of the members of our board of directors must be independent within one year of the date of this offering, and we must comply with the following independence requirements with respect to our audit committee and our compensation committee: (1) one independent member of each committee at the time of this offering, (2) a majority of independent members of each committee within 90 days of the date of this offering and (3) all independent members of each committee within one year of the date of this offering.
-As of the date of this offering, only two members of our board of directors have been determined to be independent, only one member of our audit committee has been determined to be independent and only one member of our compensation committee has been determined to be independent.
-During the phase-in periods, our stockholders will not have the same protections afforded to stockholders of companies that comply with Nasdaq's independence requirements without reliance on the phase-in periods.
-We will be required to recruit new directors in order to comply with Nasdaq's independence requirements, and the resultant changes in our board and committee membership may influence our future corporate strategy and operating philosophies and may result in deviations from our current strategy.
+As of the date of this offering, only two members of our board of directors have been determined to be independent, only one member of our audit committee has been determined to be independent.
+During the phase-in periods, our stockholders will not have the same protections afforded to stockholders of companies that comply with Nasdaq's independence requirements, and the resultant changes in our board and committee membership may influence our future corporate strategy and operating philosophies and may result in deviations from our current strategy.
 Additionally, if, during the phase-in periods, we are unable to recruit a sufficient number of new directors who qualify as independent or otherwise comply with Nasdaq rules, we may be subject to delisting by Nasdaq.